 Sustainable Food and Bioenergy Systems (SFBS)

-Interdisciplinary program involving the College of Agriculture and College of Education, Health and Human Development.
+An interdisciplinary program from the Colleges of Agriculture and Education, Health and Human Development.

-The Sustainable Food and Bioenergy Systems (SFBS) interdisciplinary degree program promotes sustainable production, distribution and consumption of food and bioenergy by growing a new generation of leaders through collaborative learning and hands-on experience.
-SFBS students will explore various aspects of food and bioenergy systems as well as career opportunities in these areas through one of four program options:
+The Sustainable Food and Bioenergy Systems (SFBS) B.S. degree program is an exciting new offering from Montana State University that promotes the sustainable production, distribution, and consumption of food and bioenergy.
+You will experience collaborative learning, directed coursework, and hands-on training as you progress through one of four program options:

 - Sustainable Food Systems Option